AEADataEditor/aeadataeditor.github.io/_posts/2026-05-08-private-data.md

 In economics, it is not uncommon to have data that are so private that the provider cannot be named.
 Firms (because usually these are firms) may be unwilling to reveal themselves in the analysis.
 Sometimes, this also applies to locations, when revealing the location might reveal sensitive information, or might compromise a follow-up study.

 Of course, it is the first claim a fraudster would make, too.
-So how can we help legitimate authors separate themselves from the fraudsters, and still publish interesting and **real** research in journals?
+So how can we help legitimate authors separate themselves from the fraudsters, and still publish interesting and **real** research in journals?[^updated]

+[^updated]: This post was updated on 2026-08-18 with an example article.

 <!-- more -->